aws-samples/aws-fault-injection-simulator-workshop/workshop/content/030_basic_content/030_basic_experiment/40-experiment-cfn/_index.en.md

 ## Using the CFN template

-A deep dive into [CloudFormation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/Welcome.html) is beyond the scope of this workshop, so we will only cover how to create and update stacks via the CLI.
+A deep dive into [**AWS CloudFormation**](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/Welcome.html) is beyond the scope of this workshop, so we will only cover how to create and update stacks via the CLI.

 ### Create a new template / experiment